kxxoling/PTable/README.rst

 As command-line tool
 --------------------

-This is an original function of PTable, can be used as ``ptable`` command:
+This is an original function of ptable, can be used as ``ptable`` command:

 .. code-block:: shell